Category: Immunity Blog

 Golden poop, otherwise known as a healthy gut function, involves harboring guardians of our health or Munchkins.
 The ratios of the guardian microbiota (probiotics) have been associated with health and disease.
 There are convincing models of treating the microbiome to improve other body systems such as neurological, cardiovascular function, bone function (your bone is where your immune system’s cells are born known as hematopoiesis).
 There are convincing studies manipulating the microbiome with medications and formulations to shift them to a guardian state.

 There is a potential for millions of factors to affect your probiotics.
 You are the Wizard.
 They are the munchkins.
 Garbage in Garbage out.
 Your gut flora is akin to 2 or so trillion passengers on the proverbial international cruise ship.
 The guardians can produce chemicals that lead to smooth sailing for your immune system.
 The probiotics metabolites circulate throughout the whole human body and can act like a medication.
 Your gut flora makes butyrate, which is known as a short chain fatty acid (SCFAs).
 These SCFAs have hormonal and pharmacologic effects.
-Your probiotics make chemicals that can suppress appetite, build better muscle, bone, brains, blood vessels, breathing, and bowl function.
+Your probiotics make chemicals that can suppress appetite, build better muscle, bone, brains, blood vessels, breathing, and bowel function.
 These chemical SCFAs known as “postbiotics” keep powering the ship and help repair the ship’s structure.

 These probiotics need the right environment full of nutrients to develop, divide, and diversify.
 You want your ship of guardian Munchkins well fed and getting what they need.
 These munchkins are dependent on your lifestyle.
 They can be traumatized by several factors including medications like ibuprofen and antibiotics or chemical/pesticide residues in food.
 But you can build resiliency of the gut and skin microbiome by catering to it.
 See the Super Dooper Pooper Trooper article on habits to build healthy, diverse passengers as supposed to passengers sailing on a “ship of fools”.
 Its on our website “YourOpportunityForBetterImmunity.com”